AymanAmerK/Housing-Prices-and-Turkiye/README.md

-# Housing Prices Analysis and Visualization
+# International Housing and Rental Trends: An In-Depth Exploration with Emphasis on Türkiye

-This project involves analyzing housing price data from the OECD database and visualizing various aspects of the housing market across different countries, with a focus on Türkiye.
-The data manipulation and visualization processes involve the following steps:
+Introduction

+This project provides a comprehensive analysis of housing and rental prices across various countries, with a special focus on Türkiye.
+Using multivariate data from the OECD Statistical Database, we explore trends from 1994 to 2023.
+The analysis covers key metrics such as real house price indices, price-to-income ratios, rent prices, and price-to-rent ratios.

+Objectives

-1- Data Import and Initial Exploration:
+1- Exploratory Data Analysis: Identify trends and patterns in Türkiye's housing and renting prices.

-- Import the dataset containing housing prices from the OECD database using Pandas.
+2- Comparison with the United States: Contrast Türkiye’s housing market trends with those of the U.S. to uncover similarities and differences.
+3- Temporal Analysis: Track changes in housing and renting prices over time in Türkiye to spot significant trends or fluctuations.

+Dataset Overview

+The dataset used in this project consists of annual indices adjusted for seasonality, with 2015 as the base year.
+It is a valuable resource for understanding housing market dynamics and socioeconomic trends in Türkiye and beyond.

+Data Manipulation Tasks

+- Loading the Data: Data was loaded and preprocessed using the Pandas library.
-- Conduct an initial exploration by displaying the first few rows and checking for missing values in the dataset.
+- Cleaning the Data: Unnecessary columns were removed, and missing values were handled.

-2- Data Cleaning and Preparation:

-- Select relevant columns, including Reference area, Measure, TIME_PERIOD, and OBS_VALUE.
-- Filter out irrelevant data, such as records for a specific region (e.g., Israel).
-- Sort the data by country (Reference area) and time period (TIME_PERIOD).

-3- Calculating Year-Over-Year Percentage Change:

-- Compute the year-over-year percentage change in housing prices for each country.
+- Enhancing Analysis: New columns like “PCT_CHANGE” were added to calculate year-over-year percentage changes in housing prices.
-- Add a new column PCT_CHANGE to store these percentage changes.

-4- Exploring Housing Price Measures:

-- Identify unique measures in the dataset, such as 'Real house price indices' and 'Rent prices'.
-- Group and analyze data to identify the highest and lowest housing prices for each year across different countries.

-5- Country-Specific Analysis:

-- Focus on specific countries, such as Türkiye, and analyze their housing price indices over time.
-- Pivot the data to create a comprehensive view of various measures (e.g., price-to-income ratio, rent prices).

-6- Data Visualization:

-- Create visualizations to present insights, including:
+- Grouping and Aggregation: Data was grouped by country for further analysis, with a focus on Türkiye.

+Key Findings

+- Top Countries by Housing Price Change: Türkiye experienced the largest cumulative price growth, followed by Romania and Latvia.
+- Price-to-Income Ratio: Significant increases in this ratio were observed in some countries, signaling affordability challenges.
+- Türkiye’s Housing Measures: All housing measures in Türkiye showed an upward trend, with a significant spike after 2021.

+Visualizations

+The project includes various visualizations to illustrate key findings:

-- Bar Plots: Display top ten countries with the highest cumulative change in housing prices.
+- Top 10 Countries by Housing Price Change: Bar plot highlighting countries with the highest cumulative price growth.
-- Histograms: Show the distribution of rent prices.
+- Rent Price Distribution: Histogram showing the distribution of rent prices across countries.
-- Line and Area Plots: Track the evolution of housing measures over time in specific countries.
-- Pie Charts: Illustrate the ratio of increases and decreases in real house price indices in Türkiye.

-7- Country-Specific Detailed Comparisons:
+- Price-to-Income Ratio in 2023: Analysis of housing affordability across different nations.

-- Compare housing price indices and rent prices between Türkiye and the Euro area, and between Romania and Portugal.
+- Türkiye vs. Euro Area: Comparison of real house price indices and rent prices between Türkiye and the Euro Area.
-- Analyze the data across different years and filter out specific periods where data is lacking.

-8- Cumulative Analysis:

-- Calculate and plot the cumulative sum of various housing measures over time for Türkiye.
-- Evaluate the number of years with increases versus decreases in housing prices, represented in a pie chart.
+- Year-over-Year Real House Price Indices in Türkiye: Pie chart showing the ratio of years with increasing versus decreasing house prices.

-This project leverages Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn to clean, analyze, and visualize the data, providing comprehensive insights into housing price trends across multiple countries.
+Conclusion

+This analysis provides valuable insights into the housing market, particularly in Türkiye.
+By understanding these trends, policymakers, researchers, and stakeholders can make informed decisions to address housing challenges and promote sustainable development.